 |

-With a buzzsaw (left) powered by Steve Sewell's
+With a buzzsaw (above left) powered by Steve Sewell's

 Minneapolis-Moline BF, and with a big sawmill powered by a steam